Brandon Seah

 Kentrophoros and its Bacterial Symbionts

-The unusual ciliate Kentrophoros and its ectosymbiotic bacteria were the focus of my doctoral research.
-Kentrophoros are found in marine sediment (muds, fine sand) of coastal areas around the world.
+The unusual ciliate Kentrophoros carries ectosymbiotic bacteria, and these ciliates are found in marine sediment (muds, fine sand) of coastal areas around the world.
 The bacterial symbionts are attached to the ciliate’s surface, and use chemical energy from the environment (e.g. from oxidation of sulfide) to build up biomass, a process known as chemosynthesis.
 The ciliates then harvest them for food, and so the symbionts have been called a “microbial kitchen garden”.
+[More...]

 This makes it an exception to the usual textbook explanations of such symbioses as autotrophic CO2-fixing factories.
 Instead, alternative carbon sources and metabolic flexibility in storing and mobilizing resources are important for Kentrophoros, and other symbiotic systems too (Jäckle et al. 2019).